djaus2/SoftataDevices/README.md

 ----

 ### Updates
+- Added 74HC165 8/16 Bit Parallel In Serial Out (To micro) _To be tested_
 - Added Grove single LED and new device class DeviceInput with (Grove) Switch. _Multibit input coming_
 - Added ActuatorCapabilities property to each actuator to indicate which actuator methods apply and hence what data is required.
   - Once instantiated, actuator can be queried for this property